hapax/hapax.github.io/assets/visual-qft.md

 Mechanically, we can think of $\vec{v}_s$ as a hinged motion of the linkage associated with $\vec{v}$.
-We leave the first vector in the linkage alone, then rotate the rest by $\omega_d^{-s}$.
+We leave the first arrow in the linkage alone, then rotate the rest by $\omega_d^{-s}$.
 Then we move along and rotate all but the first two by
 $\omega_d^{-s}$.